Reversing Hair Loss And Alopecia

 • Carrots and cauliflower

 In addition to food sources, some people choose to supplement with biotin to ensure a strong and healthy head of hair.
 However, it is important to note that no B-vitamin should be taken in isolation.
 The full B-complex is ideal because the vitamins work synergistically.
-If you choose a B-complex supplement, make sure to include the appropriate minerals (like zinc and selenium) as well.
+If you choose a B-complex supplement, make sure to include the appropriate minerals (zinc and selenium) as well.

 The Importance of a Holistic Approach